cronkitedata/dj/docs/_weeks/week031.md

 * Sunday, Jan.
 26: Filter and pivot table homework on Canvas
 * Tuesday, Jan.
 28: Optional -- take the practice quiz on Canvas testing yourself on tidy data principles.
 * Thursday, Jan.
-30: Choose one of the stories we don't go over in class and comment on a single element once your read or listen to it like a reporter and writer.
+30: Choose one of the stories we don't go over in class and post a comment on the #stories Slack channel.

 ## In class